 Synthetic multivitamins are different.
 For example: If you’re taking a multivitamin that contains vitamin C in its synthetic form, you may be taking ascorbic acid or sodium ascorbate.
 Unlike vitamin C in its natural form ( Camu berry extract, Acerola berry extract, Amla berry extract or Rose hips) synthetic vitamin C is isolated (no minerals, cofactors and coenzymes) and contain chemicals that are not recognizable to the body.
 See the difference?

 That’s not the end of the story, of course.
-When a woman finds out that she is pregnant, multivitamins will not have such a significant impact if the diet is not right, especially if she is consuming caffeinated drinks (such as coffee) that inhibit absorption of essential minerals (like iron).
+When a woman finds out that she is pregnant, multivitamins will not have such a significant impact if the diet is not right, especially if she is consuming caffeinated drinks i.e. coffee and carbonated drinks that inhibit absorption of essential minerals (like iron).
 She’ll need to eat nutrient dense, clean foods, keep her stress under control and at the very least, walk consistently.
 Taking a prenatal multivitamin is only a small part of a big picture.